 The reason for that is because over time as you consistently keep showing up every month in their mailboxes your brand slowly gets imprinted in their brains as the local agent of that neighborhood.
 You build your brand amongst your farm overtime, not overnight.

-Video is no different, but it’s impact and results come in much faster.
+Real estate video marketing is no different, but it’s impact and results come in much faster.
 As opposed to direct mail, video allows you to effectively communicate your brand’s story to a much wider audience.
 It also allows what direct mail does not by putting a personality to the name.

 This has a much bigger impact on the mind’s of your audience and therefore your brand gets built faster.
 This is an excellent way to build your personal brand amongst your SOI and local community.

-Video doesn’t generate leads it generates attention.
+Real estate video marketing doesn’t generate leads it generates attention.

 When you have the attention of your SOI and local community, a certain percentage of that audience will be moving this year (10-15%).
 At the same time 100% of them know someone they can refer you to.
 It was reported that 70% of consumers use the first agent they speak to so I think you know where I’m going with this.

 Building a strong personal brand using real estate video marketing, is one of the most impactful ways to start building that name brand recognition.